AndreBaltazar8/ablac/docs/toolchain.md

 reproducibility.

 Every successful artifact publishes `<output>.abi.json` through the compiler's staged-output transaction after linking.
 The versioned manifest is derived from resolved export requests rather than handwritten platform glue and includes target/artifact identity plus ownership, nullability, and failure-containment metadata.
 It is a member of the native cache record, so a cache hit restores a missing sidecar instead of silently publishing an undocumented binary.
-Schema version 1 currently exposes only zero-argument scalar adapters and honestly marks panics as uncontained.
+Schema version 1 exposes value scalars, copied borrowed-byte inputs, and owned-byte result handles, and honestly marks panics as uncontained.
+The current owned-byte result handle is available only when the target provides the libc allocation contract; libc-free module targets reject it before object emission.

 The default release profile runs the deterministic `default<O2>,globaldce` pipeline.
 Hosted `--fast` skips whole-module optimization and selects LLVM's low-latency code generator for edit/build cycles.
 External cross targets run a